layoutBox/PinLayout/README.md

 <br>

 ## History
-PinLayout recent history is available in the [CHANGELOG](CHANGELOG.md).
+PinLayout recent history is available in the [CHANGELOG](CHANGELOG.md) also in [GitHub Releases](https://github.com/mirego/PinLayout/releases).

 <br>